scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

   * Use default values for **TTL(seconds)** and **Routing policy**
   * Select **Create records**
 ```
-Note: If more than one bastion server is created enter Value and Record name accordingly
+Note: If more than one bastion server is created, enter Value and Record name accordingly
 ```

 # Create a backend Database